GreatWizard/reliure/README.md

 ## Features

-- Compiles LaTeX and Markdown files in epub and mobi
+- Compiles LaTeX and Markdown files in epub, mobi and pdf
 - Cross-platform compatibility (Windows, Mac and Linux)
 - Configuration in a single file
 - Replaces part of the configuration for a specific format
+### Features only for ebooks (epub and mobi)

 - Supports cover image
 - Supports metadata
 - Supports custom CSS